Your Solar System

 • Buy the solar system at the higher of fair market value or a price pre-defined in the PPA.

-• Request the owner of the solar system to remove it for use at another site.
+• Request the financing company who owns the solar system to remove it from your facility at no charge.

 What if I sell the building before the term of the PPA is over?